Attributes Guided Feature Learning for Vehicle Re-identification: Introduction

-The second challenge is the high inter-class similarity especially for different identities with similar appearance as shown in Fig.~\ref{fig::demo}.
+The second challenge is the high inter-class similarity especially for different identities with a similar appearance.
 Incorporating the attributes information suffices to generate better discriminative representation for person Re-ID~\cite{su2015multi,su2016deep,khamis2014joint,layne2012person}.
 Therefore, it is essential to learn the deep features with the supervision of attributes in vehicle Re-ID, enforcing the same identity with the consistent attributes.
-Li et al.~\cite{li2017deep} introduce the attribute recognition into the vehicle Re-ID framework, and use extra semantic information to assist vehicle identification especially for different identities with the similar appearance.
-However, none of methods handles both of two challenges (intra-class difference and inter-class similarity) simultaneously, and the performance of vehicle Re-ID is thus limited.
+Li et al.~\cite{li2017deep} introduce the attribute recognition into the vehicle Re-ID framework, and use extra semantic information to assist vehicle identification especially for different identities with a similar appearance.
+Qian et al.~\cite{qian2020stripe} propose a two-branch stripe-based and attribute-aware deep convolutional neural network (SAN), in which attribute information and part-level features are combined to enhance the discriminative capability for vehicle Re-ID.
+However, none of the methods handles both of two challenges (intra-class difference and inter-class similarity) simultaneously.